LuchKan-Git-Hub/Telegram-Bot/README.md

 - **User-friendly code:** Simple and intuitive usage for all levels of users.
 - **Scalable:** Built to handle growing demands with modular code.
 - **Secure:** Implements robust measures to keep your bot safe.

+## Built With 🛠️
+- **Pyrogram:** This library powers the bot's interaction with Telegram, enabling seamless API communication and bot functionalities.
+- **JSON Files:** Used for storing and managing configurations and data in a structured and lightweight format.
+- **Fusion Brain:** Implements advanced AI image capabilities.

 ## Installation 🛠️
 1. Clone this repository: